commontype-standard/commontype/chapter.vhea.md

               spacing for single spaced vertical text for an CommonType font by the following expression: ideo embox width + vhea.vertTypoLineGap </td><td class="auto-generated"> </td></tr><tr><td>SHORT</td><td>advanceHeightMax</td><td>The maximum advance height measurement -in
-              FUnits found in the font.
-This value must be consistent with the entries in the vertical metrics table.</td><td class="auto-generated"> </td></tr><tr><td>SHORT</td><td>minTopSideBearing</td><td>The minimum top sidebearing measurement found in the font, in FUnits.
-This value must be consistent with the entries in the vertical metrics table.</td><td class="auto-generated"> </td></tr><tr><td>SHORT</td><td>minBottomSideBearing</td><td>The minimum bottom sidebearing measurement found in the font, in FUnits.
+              <em class="glossterm">font unit</em>s found in the font.
+This value must be consistent
+              with the entries in the vertical metrics table.</td><td class="auto-generated"> </td></tr><tr><td>SHORT</td><td>minTopSideBearing</td><td>The minimum top sidebearing measurement found in the font, in <em class="glossterm">font unit</em>s.
+This value must be consistent with the entries in the vertical metrics table.</td><td class="auto-generated"> </td></tr><tr><td>SHORT</td><td>minBottomSideBearing</td><td>The minimum bottom sidebearing measurement found in the font, in <em class="glossterm">font unit</em>s.
 This value must be consistent with the entries in the vertical metrics table. </td><td class="auto-generated"> </td></tr><tr><td>SHORT</td><td>yMaxExtent</td><td>Defined as yMaxExtent=minTopSideBearing +
               (yMax - yMin)</td><td class="auto-generated"> </td></tr><tr><td>SHORT</td><td>caretSlopeRise</td><td>The value of the caretSlopeRise field divided